ImperialCollegeLondon/champ/README.md

 repository (e.g. the Imperial College [example configuration][]).
 This allows users of the system to provide additional software configurations according to their needs.
-When this key is provided the link is added to the "Create Job" page of the Portal with the text "add a new software".
+When this key is provided the link is added to the "Create Job" page of the portal with the text "add a new software".

 #### cluster

-The name of the cluster that the portal will use for job submission as configured for OOD (i.e. the file prefix for the cluster configuration file in `/etc/ood/config/clusters.d`).
+The name of the cluster that CHAMP will use for job submission as configured for OOD (i.e. the file prefix for the cluster configuration file in `/etc/ood/config/clusters.d`).

 #### `custom_config_line_regex`